 Sitting with my ritual cup of morning tea, I opened my email and scanned down the Inbox.
 Noting the address of Galerie Urubamba and hoping it to be a response to the note I sent to a woman in France a day earlier, I eagerly clicked it open.
 It took a moment for my brain to connect the dots and the words to sink in.
 The reply was not from the person to whom I’d written but from her daughter, sharing the news that her mother had passed from the world a few months previous.

 The shock was unexpected and so too the tears welling up in my brown eyes.
-I reread the email carefully once more, transported back to Paris and her large flat where I had lived, taking in the details of her last days.
+I reread the email carefully once more, transported back to Paris and her large Left Bank flat where I had lived, now taking in the details of her last days.
 Abandoning my breakfast tea, I stood up and walked outside onto the lanai, where I drank in the morning sunshine amid the whispering trees as hot, salty tears rolled down.
 In a stream of Parisian memories, my heart cracked open wide.

-In my thirties, while living on the Big Island of Hawai’i, I made a career shift and decided to attend culinary school.
+In my thirties, while living on the Big Island of Hawai’i, I made a career shift from the healing arts and decided to attend culinary school.
 I had little interest in returning to the mainland and being away from my partner, but the opportunity of France—where food is akin to religion—and lodging in the Latin Quarter, well, that was a different opportunity altogether.
 I accepted Roberta’s longstanding invitation, wired an outrageous sum of money to Le Cordon Bleu, and enrolled at the world famous school to pursue a Grand Diplôme in cuisine et patisserie.

 Roberta possessed a rare intellect, a hot temper, fiercely held opinions, and was critical to a fault.
 She was generous and punitive, both.
-Each evening when I came home from school bearing the day’s creation(s), she would enthusiastically devour whatever I had prepared while offering a no-holds barred critique.
+Each evening when I returned from school bearing the day’s creation(s), she would enthusiastically devour whatever I had prepared while offering a no-holds barred critique.
 Mind you, I’d already gone through an evaluation by chef at the end of class, but this woman was a tougher critic than any of my instructors.

 “This pot au feu is all wrong!” she would decry, gobbling down every bite.